Siddharthag2004/Laser-security-alarm-system-with-counter/README.md

 4. **Intrusion Detection**:
    - When someone crosses the laser beam, the alarm will sound, and the LCD will display the current count of intrusions.
 The LED will light up, indicating that the laser beam was interrupted.
 5. **Monitoring the Counter**:
    - The LCD will continuously update, showing the number of people or objects that have crossed the beam.
-This count helps monitor activity in the secured are
+This count helps monitor activity in the secured area.
 6. **Resetting the System**:
    - To reset the system, simply reset the Arduino board using the reset button or disconnect and reconnect the power source.
 7. **Understanding the Alerts**:
    - The system will emit a sound via the buzzer whenever the laser beam is interrupted, allowing you to quickly identify potential intrusions.
+## Important Tips:
+- Ensure the laser beam is always aligned with the LDR for accurate detection.
+- Keep the system in a location where the laser and LDR won't be accidentally moved or misaligned.
+By following these steps, you can effectively use the Laser Security Alarm System with Counter to monitor and secure any space!

 ## Components Required